In-Person Therapy in San Francisco & Online Throughout California

 shutting down or pulling away from the people in your life

-They are not random, and they are not who you are.
+These patterns are not random, and they are not who you are.

 Natalie Yates, LMFT